Staff

 aduncan@hartfordyouthscholars.org

-Chief Program Officer Armanthia Duncan has been a part of the HYS family for more than ten years.
+Deputy Director Armanthia Duncan has been a part of the HYS family for more than ten years.
 Since 2019 she has served as Academy Dean.
 Ms. Duncan is a proud native of Mississippi.
 She began her collegiate trajectory at Jackson State University, the historically black university in the state’s capital, studying political science under the tutelage of some of the state’s most ardent and influential civil rights activists.
 She was trained early on to view her educational pathway as a vital tool to elevate the causes of racial uplift and liberation.
 She attended the University of Memphis where she earned two Masters of Arts degrees in History and Sociology.
 During that time, she also earned a Graduate Certificate in Women and Gender Studies.
 Upon graduating from University of Memphis, she was accepted into the University of Massachusetts Amherst’s Department of Sociology doctoral program, where she is currently ABD.

 During her time at UMASS, she worked on NSF-grant-funded research on job insecurity among New Haven’s black residents; worked for the Graduate Student Union and Senate; and taught several courses including Social Inequality, Criminology, Gender and Crime, and Sociology of Law.
 Her research interests include educational equity, racial inequality, Afropessimism, environmental justice, criminology, comparative historical sociology, sociology of health, and mixed methods research.